beccadax/swift-evolution/proposals/0000-throwing-properties.md

 Swift uses to optimize things won't need to support throwing immediately, if ever.

-However, the compiler (for automatically generated accessors like `materializeForSet`) or the developer (for manual ones like `unsafeAddressor`) *is* permitted to use these private use accessors as long as the semantics when they are used match those when the plain, boring `get` and `set` accessors are used.
+However, Swift *is* permitted to create and use these private use accessors with throwing properties, as long as the semantics when they are used match those when the plain, boring `get` and `set` accessors are used.
 For instance, consider a subscript which can throw, but the setter can only throw in situations where the getter would already have done so:

     struct ThrowingRepeat<Element> {
         var element: Element